Vincent Smarkusz - 20th Century Figurative Expressionist and Mythic-Realism Painter

 He studied when the school was directed by Karl Zerbe, and he familiarized himself with the Boston Figurative Expressionists painters, and the mystical painter / abstract sculptor, Kahlil "George" Gibran.

-- His work then shifted away from Figurative Expressionism - towards the abstract figurations we call "Fusionism"
+- V's work shifted away from Figurative Expressionism, towards the surreal figurations we call "Fusionism"

 - Sketching late at night at his security guard post, Vincent began experimenting with strange metamorphoses of the human figure.